owjd03/tp/docs/UserGuide.md

 * `find alex david` returns `Alex Yeoh`, `David Li`<br>
   ![result for 'find alex david'](images/findAlexDavidResult.png)

+### Viewing persons details: `view`

+Views persons whose names contains the given keyword or is in the given index.

+Format: `view [NAME-KEYWORD]` `view [INDEX]`

+* The search is case-insensitive. e.g. `alex` will match `Alex`
+* The command will not work if it finds more than 1 name with given keyword.
+* The order of the keywords matter. e.g. `Alex Yo` will not match `Yo Alex`
+* Keywords will match with any name that contains the keyword. e.g. `ale` will match `Alex` and `Bale`
+* The index **must be a positive integer** 1, 2, 3, …​
+* The index must be within the size of the current list that is being displayed.

+Examples:
+* `view Alex` opens up a new window containing `Alex Yeoh` details.
+* `view 1` opens up a new window containing details of the first person in the list.

 ### Filtering persons: `filter`

 Filters the list of persons to show only those who match all specified criteria.